IQSS/dataverse/doc/release-notes/7400-opendp-download.md

 Auxiliary Files can now be downloaded from the web interface.

 - Aux files uploaded as type=DP appear under "Differentially Private Statistics" under file level download.
-The rest (type=OTHER) appear under "Other Auxiliary Files".
+The rest appear under "Other Auxiliary Files".

 In addition, related changes were made, including the following: